King’s Lynn and West Norfolk

 Frequently Asked Questions

-In 2024/25, King’s Lynn and West Norfolk received £0 in Section 106 contributions.
+According to its 2023/24 Infrastructure Funding Statement, King’s Lynn and West Norfolk holds £2.1 million in unspent Section 106 contributions.

 Does King’s Lynn and West Norfolk charge CIL?